The Frank W. Braden Award

-The Frank W. Braden Scholarship Program was established in 1989 by the late Mr. Braden, a long-time Decatur County resident and 1923 DePauw University graduate.
-Mr. Braden was a native of Greensburg and created this program to provide scholarships to Decatur County students who attend DePauw.
+The Frank W. Braden Award Program was established in 1989 by the late Mr. Braden, a long-time Decatur County resident and 1923 DePauw University graduate.
+Mr. Braden was a native of Greensburg and created this program to provide awards to Decatur County students who attend DePauw.

-Number and amount of scholarships: Although the number of scholarships may vary from year to year depending on income available from the scholarship endowment, we will offer at least one award each year which covers tuition, room and board and textbooks.
-The annual value of the scholarship for 2018-2019 is:
+Number and amount of Awards: Although the number of awards may vary from year to year depending on income available from the endowment, we will offer at least one award each year which covers tuition, room and board and textbooks.* The annual value of the award for 2018-2019 is:

 |Housing & Meals||$13,020.00|

-The only additional costs to be paid by the student are DePauw’s fees which are currently $812 and other personal living expenses.
+The only additional costs to be paid by the student are DePauw’s fees which are currently $868, book fees above $800 and other personal living expenses.

 Eligibility: Residents of Decatur County, Indiana are eligible to apply; however, because Mr. Braden was raised in Clay Township, within Decatur County, DePauw University particularly hopes to receive applications from Clay Township and North Decatur High School students.

-Application Process: To be considered for the Braden Scholarship, candidates must submit the following to the DePauw University Office of Admission by February 1, 2018:
+Application Process: To be considered for the Braden Award, candidates must submit the following to the DePauw University Office of Admission by February 1, 2019: